jujuwoman/tic-tac-toe/README.md

 - To have the computer play against itself, enter `computer` in the name field.

-- A bug in the application allows a human player to switch the play order.
-During the computer's turn, a player can mark a cell before the computer's time delay is up, thereby bumping the computer to the next move.

 ## Extension Ideas
 - Incorporate new tools: